rya-sge/access-denied/_posts/2026-07-28-gnosis-conditional-tokens-framework.md

 The second finding targets property 3 on its own.
 Even with the reordering, an identifier scheme where combination is truncated addition of hashes is vulnerable to a generalized birthday attack, which finds sets of values summing to a target far faster than brute force.
 Any such collision lets an attacker reach a position whose backing was never posted.

-Replacing AdHash with the elliptic curve multiset hash removes the algebraic structure the attack relied on.
+Replacing AdHash with the elliptic curve multiset hash moves the collision search from a subset-sum problem, which has practical algorithms, to a discrete logarithm relation on alt_bn128, which does not.
+This finding is dangerous on its own terms: a collision between two legitimately reachable identifiers lets stake built under one set of conditions redeem under another, whatever order the split and mint are performed in.
 The audit noted the replacement as promising but pending evaluation, and a follow-up review of the multiset hashing proposal plus a January 2020 accumulator audit are both archived in the repository's `docs/audit` directory.

 ### Batch minting